fhammoud/mean-seed/README.md

-# MeanSeed
+# MEAN Seed

+This is a project to help you quickstart a MEAN, or [MongoDB](https://www.mongodb.com/), [Express](https://expressjs.com/), [Angular](https://angular.io/)(Angular4) and [Node.js](https://nodejs.org) application.
-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.2.0.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.2.0 and [Express Generator](https://expressjs.com/en/starter/generator.html) version 4.15.0.

+## Install

+Run `npm install` to install all project dependencies.

+## Start Express server

+Run `npm start` to start the Express server via [nodemon](https://nodemon.io/).
+The server will automatically restart when Node code changes are detected.

+## Start build watch

+Run `npm run build` to build the project and have it rebuild automatically when Angular code changes are detected.
+Just refresh your browser.

+# Other commands

 ## Development server